Shivas28/Amazon-Recommendation-System/README.md

 jupyter notebook project_1.ipynb
 ```

-> ⚠️ Make sure `ratings_.csv` is in the same directory as the notebook.
+> ⚠️ Download `ratings_.csv` from [Kaggle](https://www.kaggle.com/datasets/skillsmuggler/amazon-ratings) and place it in the same directory as the notebook.

 ---